Fischer-L/caLIENdar/README.md

 - Let a visitor pick a date from the calendar
   - (1 days)

-- Let a visitor browser through years in the calendar
+- Let a visitor browse through years in the calendar
   - (1 days)

-- Let a visitor browser through months in the calendar
+- Let a visitor browse through months in the calendar
   - (1 days)

 - Let a visitor able to clear the date picked